mosasomo/TerminalTranslator/README.md

 5. Type any word or sentence and hit enter.
 Type `exit` to quit.

-## Why?
-Just needed a fast way to get translations without opening a browser every time.
+Just needed a quick way to translate without opening a browser every time.